At a glance

 A 4000sq. m Sixth Form development and extension was completed at the end of 2013.
 It includes a PE/dance studio, seminar rooms, a senior study hall, an examination hall, a cafeteria and a further auditorium.

 Parents at JESS, Arabian Ranches are in general very highly satisfied with the quality of education received.
 They also praise the school's inclusive nature.
 Parents would universally recommend the school, with students having a strong sense of belonging, and for the most part really enjoying their time at the school.
 Perhaps one of the biggest accomplishments of JESS Arabian Ranches is that despite its premium fee structure, parents still consider it good value for money.
 More here.

 Note: If you are a parent with children at the school, add your voice here.

-It's not only parents that are happy with the school's general direction: Students and, more unusually, teachers also register high levels of satisfaction at the school.
+It's not only parents that are happy with the school's general direction: Students and teachers also register high levels of satisfaction at the school.
 Teachers no doubt benefit from the school's not for profit nature which, in general, usually means more training, and better remuneration.
 Dubai's not for profit schools in general suffer less from high staff turnover.

-Fees at JESS Arabian Ranches start at 37983 AED for Foundation Stage 1, increase to 46829 AED from FS2 to Grade 6 - these a mid to premium range.
-Secondary school fees however jump to top end premium, starting at 78494 AED for years 7-11, before moving to 89274 AED for years 12-13.
+Fees at JESS Arabian Ranches start at 39,030 AED for Foundation Stage 1, and increase to 48,233 AED from FS2 to Grade 6 - these are mid to premium range.
+Secondary school fees however jump to top end premium, starting at 80,848 AED for years 7-11, before moving to 91,950 AED for years 12-13.

 Are you looking for a place for your child, and want help from our school consultants?
 If so, click on the link below, and we will forward your request for information to the school or schools of the same type that we are confident have availability.
 This is a free service for our readers.
 Request Information